 A compact ESA experiment aimed at enhancing cybersecurity for future space missions is operational in Europe’s Columbus module of the International Space Station, running in part on a Raspberry Pi Zero computer costing just a few euros.

-But as services delivered by satellites of all sizes form an increasing element of everyday life, interest in assured satellite cybersecurity is growing.
+But as services delivered by satellites of all sizes form an increasingly common element in everyday life, interest in assured satellite cybersecurity is growing.
 Encryption in space can be tricky.
 Even if you do everything right, a cosmic ray might come along and flip one bit, sabotaging the whole security protocol.

 CryptIC was designed to test several approaches to the encryption problem for non rad-hardened systems, and meant to run continuously for at least a year on-board the ICE Cubes facility.
-It was operated simply via a laptop at ESA’s technical centre (ESTEC) in the Netherlands, routed via the ICE Cubes operator, Space Applications Services, in Brussels.
+It was operated simply via a laptop at ESA’s technical centre (ESTEC) in the Netherlands, routed via the ICE Cubes Mission Control Center (ICMCC) at Space Applications Services HQ, in Brussels.

-For more information on CryptIC, see the links below.
+For more information on CryptIC, make sure to check out the links below.